nitish0307/nitish0307/README.md

 - 🔐 SAP Security Consultant at **LTIMindtree** — user provisioning, role assignments & access management
 - 🎓 B.Tech in Computer Science
-- 🐍 Currently working through **CS50P**, step one of a 12-month roadmap into backend development & AI/ML
-- 🛠️ Building with C++, JavaScript, HTML, CSS, React, and Tailwind CSS — Python is next up
+- 🛠️ Building with C++, JavaScript, HTML, CSS, React, and Tailwind CSS — currently picking up Python
 - 🌙 One non-negotiable rule: at least one hour of coding, every single night
-- 🎮 Run a gaming YouTube channel on the side — [NitishXFF](https://youtube.com)
 - 💬 Happy to talk SAP, web dev, or making the jump into tech from a non-traditional first job
 - 📍 Navi Mumbai, India